In-Context Learning Without Copying: Explored Training Variants

 \subsection{Reinitializing Induction Heads}

 To analyze whether weight reinitialization would allow us to suppress inductive copying, we have created two different training protocols.
 First, we reinitialized any attention head whose prefix-matching score was above a threshold $\tau$, which is 0.3 in our case.
 Secondly, in addition to reinitializing the weights, we have reinitialized the optimizer states for the corresponding attention heads that go above the threshold.
 For the first case, we have observed that the model can continue its training but the reinitialization creates more induction heads as compared to what it would learn in the vanilla version (Figure \ref{fig:num_heads_above_0.25_reinit}).
-We hypothesize that this might be due to the fact that ADAM optimizer builds up enough momentum which causes different heads to converge into induction heads as the training goes on.
 When we also reinitialize the corresponding optimizer states, the model training procedure gets stuck (Figure \ref{fig:reinit_induction_and_optim}, \ref{fig:num_heads_above_0.25_vanilla}) and causes every attention head to have an increased prefix-matching score.
 Therefore, when we keep the same data distribution, the model tends to converge on similar solutions for copying behavior, which makes the presented methods unsuitable for our purposes.